kawai125/OpenFFT_Cpp_wrapper/README.md

    fft_mngr.init_c2c_4d(N1, N2, N3, N4,
                         offt_measure, measure_time, print_memory);
    ```
+   These grid size and transform type are shared in global manager (that is static instance in this wrapper).
+You can select each one configuration exclusively in same time. (re-initialize to different configuration is possible.)

   - Step 2: Copy the global 3D/4D array into local input buffer.
     ```c++